-Certification (1) or Certification (2) Select th ne appropriate responses in the appli cable Cei rtification: Certification (1): us Equal Employment Opportunity Performance ractor, I HEREBY CERTIFY THAT I: (a) (HAVE / HAVE NOT) deve 41C.F.R. §60-2 and/or 60-4; eloped ar nd filed an Affirmative Action Program pursuant to (b) (HAVE / HAVE NOT) participal opportunity clause; pated in a previous contract or subcontract subject to the equal (c) (HAVE / HAVE NOT) filed with the Joint Reporting Committee, the Director of Offi Federal Contract Compliance, or the Equal Employment Opportunity Commission, all report under the applicable filing requirements, Certification (2): I, HEREBY CERTIFY that as the Prospective Prime Contractor submitting this Proposal.
-(CLAIM / DO NOT CLAIM) exemption from the submission of the Standard Form 100 (EEO- 1) due to the fact that it employs a total of less than fifty (50) employees under C.F.R. §60-1.7, or qualifies for an exempted status under 41 C.F.R. §60-1.5.
-I FURTHER CEIthis project.
-RTIFY that the above Certification will be m nade part of any Subcontract Agreement involved with Executed on Signed: Title: (Officer/PROPOSER) ıy: Address :
+Certification (1) or Certification (2) Select th ne appropriate responses in the appli cable Cei tification: Certification (1): Pursuant to 41 C.F.R. §60-1.7(b)(1), Previous Equal Employment Opportunity Performance Certification, as the Prospective Prime Contractor, I HEREBY CERTIFY THAT I: (a) (HAVE / HAVE NOT) developed and filed an Affirmative Action Program pursuant to 41C.F.R. §60-2 and/or 60-4; (b) (HAVE / HAVE NOT) participal opportunity clause; ipated in a previous contract or subcontract subject to the equal OR (c) (HAVE / HAVE NOT) filed with the Joint Reporting Committee, the Director of Office of Federal Contract Compliance, or the Equal Employment Opportunity Commission, all reports due under the applicable filing requirements, Certification (2): I, HEREBY CERTIFY that as the Prospective Prime Contractor submitting this Proposal (CLAIM / DO NOT CLAIM) exemption from the submission of the Standard Form 100 (EEO 1) due to the fact that it employs a total of less than fifty (50) employees under C.F.R. §60-1.7, or qualifies for an exempted status under 41 C.F.R. §60-1.5.
+I FURTHER CE RTIFY that the above Certification will be m nade part of any Subcontract Agreement involved with Executed on Title: (Officer/PROPOSER) y: Address :